Average double storey extension costs in 2026

 Single storey £2,000 - £2,800 £80,000 - £112,000 Higher due to the foundations spread over one level

-Double storey £1,600 – £2,400 £64,000 – £96,000 More value per m² — same foundation covers both floors
+Double storey £1,600 - £2,400 £64,000 - £96,000 More value per m², the same foundation covers both floors

-A double storey extension costs 30–50% more overall than a single storey build, but offers better value per m².
-It makes smarter use of your investment — especially if you’re already paying to extend the foundations, roofline, and utilities.
+A double storey extension costs 30-50% more overall than a single storey build, but offers better value per m².
+It makes smarter use of your investment, especially if you’re already paying to extend the foundations, roofline, and utilities.

 Instant Double Storey Conversion Quote